 Some of the beaches located on the eastern side of the island are blocked off from the public when giant turtles are nesting.
 These beaches are not ideal to swim at for the most part because of the rough seas.

 This island offers no fresh drinking water, so travelers are encouraged to bring their own water, food, and beach gear for their visit.

-Our deluxe Coffin Island tour is provided in conjunction with the region’s top expert catamaran operator.
-Our adventure trip departs from the town of Salinas.
-It takes approximately 45 minutes in a speedboat catamaran to get to Pelicano Beach.
-Once onboard, you’ll be in the hands of experienced hosts who will offer complimentary snacks, beverages, and lunch.
+Tours departing for Caja de Muertos do so either from Ponce or from the town of Salinas.
+From Salinas it takes approximately 45 minutes in a speedboat catamaran to get to Pelicano Beach.
+Once onboard, most companies have hosts who will offer complimentary snacks, beverages, and even lunch.

-Once on the island, you’ll be able to enjoy the beautiful scenery, spend time at the beach, and/or go on a walking tour or hike.
+There are numerous optional activities on the island, such as: enjoy the beautiful scenery, spend time at the beach, and/or go on a walking tour or hike.
 You are free to hike numerous trails and learn about the rocky terrain, the many cacti along the way, a few fun creatures, and the limestone rocks.
 You may also visit an old lighthouse from 1887, tour the legendary cave, and stop by the island’s tiny flora and fauna educational open-air museum.
-During your beach time, you may request access to use a kayak and/or a paddleboard.
+During your beach time, some companies may allow you to use a kayak and/or a paddleboard.

 Make sure your company has the necessary permits to enter the island.
 Caja de Muertos Island is a very secluded natural treasure visited by few travelers and ready to amaze you.
 For more information, contact us or visit Island Ventures for additional details.